Overcoming corruption

 Internal Notes

-1.22.13 new draft includes corrected links and Palermo titles as well as new reader feedback language.
+1.22.13 uploaded new drafts that include corrected titles and Palermo links as well as reader feedback language.

 Abstract